mccow002/joData/README.md

 ##NOTE:

 As of version 1.1, the joData object has been renamed jo.
+Also, all cast methods such as datetime or decimal are no attached to the jo object instead of the window object.

 ##Getting Started